Beijing Benz: American Motors

 Beijing Benz grew out of what was originally the Beijing Jeep Corporation (北京吉普汽车有限公司), China's first Sino-western automotive joint venture having been established in 1984 with American Motors Corporation.

 American Motors began negotiations in 1979 to sell its vehicles in China and gain access to then low-cost Chinese labor.
 The Chinese wanted more-modern automotive technology; Beijing Jeep suited the needs of both parties and produced the American Motors Jeep Cherokee (XJ) in Beijing.
 While talks began in the late 1970s, operation started in 1985.
 The initial investment by AMC was $8 million.
 Assembly of the Cherokee continued after Chrysler purchased American Motors as did production of the classic Beijing BJ212-based SUVs.

-Beijing Jeep has since become well known as an example of early FDI in China.
+Beijing Jeep has since become well known as an example of early foreign direct investment in China.
 Its pitfalls and successes are pored over in case studies, and such academic reports sometimes compare the marketing strategy of Beijing Jeep with that of Shanghai Volkswagen, another early Sino-foreign joint venture.